18 Historic Buildings in Sydney (Complete Guide)

 Customs House

-The imposing Customs House at Sydney’s Circular Quay opened in 1845 in response to Sydney’s growing volume of maritime trade.
+The imposing Customs House at Sydney’s Circular Quay opened in 1845, built to accommodate the city’s increasing maritime trade.

-Today, the heritage-listed Customs House is a landmark building in Sydney and serves as a museum space, library, cafe, commercial building, tourist attraction, and more.
+Today, this heritage-listed building is a prominent Sydney landmark, serving as a museum space, library, café, commercial hub, and popular tourist attraction.

-One highlight of Customs House is a scale model of downtown Sydney, displayed under a glass floor on the ground level.
+A standout feature of Customs House is a scale model of the Sydney CBD, displayed beneath a glass floor on the ground level.

 13. Department of Lands building